-You may be able to overcome depression through talk therapy and making healthier lifestyle changes, such as exercising more, drinking less alcohol, following a healthy diet, and learning how to manage stress.
+You may be able to ease depression through talk therapy and making certain lifestyle changes, such as exercising more, limiting alcohol, eating a nutritious diet, and managing stress.

 Age-related sleep problems

-The lifestyle changes that can help treat narcolepsy can also help people experiencing age-related sleep problems.
-If lifestyle changes alone aren’t enough, talk to your doctor.
+The lifestyle changes that can help treat narcolepsy and insomnia can also help people experiencing age-related sleep problems.
+If lifestyle changes alone aren’t enough, talk with your doctor.
 They can prescribe sleep medications that can improve your quality of sleep.

 Getting enough sleep is crucial to good health.
 If you can identify the cause of your excessive sleepiness and get treatment, you should find yourself feeling more energetic and with a better ability to concentrate during the day.

 If your doctor doesn’t ask about your sleep routine, volunteer your symptoms of daytime sleepiness and discuss ways to overcome them.
-Don’t live with feeling tired every day when you might have a condition that is easily and safely treated.
+Don’t live with feeling tired every day when you might have a condition that’s easily and safely treated.

 If you don’t already have a primary care specialist, you can browse doctors in your area through the Healthline FindCare tool.